William P. Moseley: Early life

 Moseley was born enslaved in Virginia in 1819 (possibly 1820) and he worked as a servant and on a freight boat.

-He became a free man by 1857, before that start of the American Civil War, when he married Martha Catherine Turpin the freed daughter of a neighbouring planter Edwin Turpin and his enslaved partner Mary James.
-Marys brother Henry Turpin served in the Virginia House of Delegates from 1871 to 1873.
+He became a free man by 1857, before that start of the American Civil War, when he married Martha Catherine Turpin the freed daughter of a neighbouring planter Edwin Turpin, and his enslaved partner, Mary James.
+Mary's brother, Henry Turpin served in the Virginia House of Delegates from 1871 to 1873.

-He went on to educated himself and became reportedly "well educated".
-After the war they lived in Richmond, Virginia and he began to acquire land in both Goochland and Fluvanna counties.
-Together they had many children with at least seven sons and six daughters by 1880.
+He went on to educated himself and becam reportedly,y "well educated".
+After the war they lived in Richmond, Virginia, and he began to acquire land in both Goochland and Fluvanna counties.
+Together they had many children, with at least seven sons and six daughters by 1880.

-In the 1870 census he was listed as owning $250 of real-estate as well as $194 of other personal property.
+In the 1870 census he was listed as owning $250 of real estate as well as $194 of other personal property.
 Later he went on to purchase the plantation home of his former master as well as five hundred acres of land.

-He was a successful man with the Bureau of Refugees, Freedmen, and Abandoned Lands placing him, in March 1867, top of a list of the counties most influential African Americans.
+He was a successful man with the Bureau of Refugees, Freedmen, and Abandoned Lands placing him, in March 1867, top of a list of the county's most influential African Americans.